ksalomonson/startup/README.md

 I learned that for linking the proper format is : <li><a href="index.html">Home</a></li> (Link won't work because raw code is posted here
 When deploying, make sure you're in the correct folder HTML formatting is eazy until you start putting in fillable fields.

+Command for deploy: ./deployFiles.sh -k ~/OneDrive/Documents/260/production.pem -h lostindev.click -s simon

+CSS is hard, make sure that you take the Flex and set the parameters correctly.